Keith Sweat: Early life

-Keith Douglas Sweat was born in Harlem, New York City to Juanita Thompson, a hairdresser, and Charles Sweat, a factory worker.
+Keith Sweat was born in Harlem, New York City to Juanita Thompson, a hairdresser, and Charles Sweat, a factory worker.
 After Charles Sweat's passing in 1973, Juanita raised their five children by herself.
-As a youth, Sweat performed at the famous Apollo Theater, which was near his home.
+In his youth, Sweat performed at the famous Apollo Theater, which was near his home.

 Before releasing his solo album, Sweat worked as a night stock worker at Macy's Department Store, and then a mail room clerk at Paine Webber, a brokerage firm.
 Additionally, he earned a degree in communications from City College of New York.
 “I think everyone should have an alternative plan.
 In my case, I went to the City College of New York and got my degree in communications.
 So I had a backup plan so that I didn’t lose out on a decent future,” Sweat once said.

 Within just four years, he worked his way up to a lucrative brokerage assistant job on the floor of the New York Stock Exchange.
 Sweat also worked as a supervisor for the New York Mercantile Exchange.